Copyright Infringement Penalties Explained

 What Are Court Punishments for Breaking Copyright Law?

-The copyright holder may decide to escalate the issue and sue you.
+The copyright holder may decide to escalate the issue and send demand letters to you.
 Federal courts are in charge of dealing with copyright infringement.
 If the court finds you guilty of violating copyright laws, you may face these penalties:

 • Getting the infringing content impounded by the court